 After focusing on clarifying and strengthening your Student Assessment Plan (SAP), we asked you to provide us with your Annual Assessment Report (which can be found here - note that you may have to log in to see the files) that shares the evidence that you collected while following your SAP and discusses your plans to make evidence-based change in the future.
 We recognize that Spring 2020 was a challenging semester, and appreciate the work that you continued to do in the face of those challenges to help students learn!

-As you can see from the rubric, the Assessment Committee found that your presentation of evidence was strong, and you clearly identified the discrepancy you found between the direct and indirect data.
+As you can see from the rubric, the Assessment Committee found that your presentation of evidence was good.
+You include both indirect and direct evidence.